selimslab/selimslab.github.io/_posts/notes/articles/business/2020-1-8-make-something-people-want.md

 People are both curious and afraid of new things.
 Thus a familiar thing in an original setting is interesting.

 what people say and do are very different

+The more available something is, the less we want it

 ## Desire